 If you have questions about the Connecting Chapters program, please contact Courtney Shreve at email@example.com.

 The development of this program was supported in part by the National Agriculture in the Classroom grant no. 2017-38858 from the USDA National Institute of Food and Agriculture.

 To Complete the Task:

-- Read the book Tales of a Dairy Godmother in a classroom of your choice.
+- Read the book How Did That Get in My Lunchbox? in a classroom of your choice.

 - Donate the book to the school library or classroom.

 - Confirm your participation and submit a photo of your book reading experience.